alterasc/alterasc.github.io/docs/HomebrewArchetypes/MythicAbilities.md

 ## Explosives Expert

-You have mastered the art of explosion.
+You've mastered the art of explosion.
 Whenever you use a bomb, you have a 50% chance of immediately recovering the reagents used to create the bomb.
 The damage your bombs deal increases by one damage die of the same category.

 `a794a70a71c92104ba1a346650f0f103`
 `FFExplosivesExpert`